A week in Lisbon itinerary

 Note: I wrote about Madragoa for the 2020 edition of the book Secret City by Lonely Planet.

-Granted that the itinerary for day four is a lot more appealing for travelers interested in urban architecture, particularly the style of straight lines and simpleness that we call mid-century modern (1933-1965).
+Granted that the itinerary for day four is a lot more appealing for travelers interested in urban architecture, particularly the mid-century modern style (1933-1965).

 I like places that are left raw for the purpose of being left raw.
 Hipster urban Lisbon, namely LX Factory (west side) and the areas of Beato and Poço do Bispo (east side), aren’t it.